 Anthos clusters on VMware (GKE on-prem) user clusters created using

-configured to work with the GKE On-Prem API, which is the
+configured to work with the Anthos On-Prem API, which is the

 Google Cloud-hosted API that gets enabled automatically when you create user

 clusters in the Google Cloud console.
-In order to use the console to
+To use the console to manage the

 gkectl enroll cluster command.